Interlibrary Loan

 Who is eligible?

 Students, faculty, and staff who are currently affiliated with UNC-Chapel Hill may submit interlibrary loan requests.
-If you are affiliated with Health Affairs or the Law School, contact the Health Sciences Library or Law Library.
+If you are affiliated with health sciences or the Law School, contact the Health Sciences Library or Law Library.

-If you are not UNC-Chapel Hill faculty, student or staff but want access to materials owned by the UNC-Chapel Hill Libraries, please contact your local library.
+If you are not UNC-Chapel Hill faculty, student or staff but want access to materials owned by the University Libraries, please contact your local library.

 What can I borrow?

-Interlibrary loan is available for items not owned by the UNC-Chapel Hill campus libraries, for items missing from our collections, and for items at the bindery.
+Interlibrary loan is available for items not owned by Carolina’s libraries, for items missing from our collections, and for items being bound or repaired.

 Books being used as required texts in current classes cannot be requested through interlibrary loan.
-Materials on reserve, reference or microform items, and other items designated as non-circulating at the UNC-Chapel Hill Libraries are not eligible to be requested.
-Items that are checked out at UNC-Chapel Hill are generally not eligible to be requested, though exceptions are made for items held at N. C. State, Duke, or N. C. Central.
-Items such as audiovisual (CDs, DVDs, videos, etc.) materials, whole journal issues, genealogical works, rare books and manuscripts may be requested, but are difficult to obtain through Interlibrary Loan.
+Materials on reserve, reference or microform items, and other items designated as non-circulating in our collections are not eligible to be requested.
+Items such as audiovisual (CDs, DVDs, videos, etc.) materials, whole journal issues, genealogical works, rare books and manuscripts may be requested, but are difficult to obtain through interlibrary loan.

 How do I submit a request?

-Before submitting an interlibrary loan request, please check the UNC-Chapel Hill online catalog to see if one of the campus libraries owns the materials you need.
-If you need an article from a journal, be sure to check the E-journal finder to see if the journal is available online.
+Before submitting an interlibrary loan request, please check the catalog to see if one of the campus libraries owns the materials you need.
+If you need an article from a journal, be sure to check the E-journal finder to see if it is available online.

-Once you know that material is not available, log on to your Carolina BLU account and submit your request.
-Make sure to use the correct form (Loan, Copy, or Thesis) when requesting items through Interlibrary Borrowing.
-Also, make sure you have as complete a citation as possible before submitting your request.
+Once you know that material is not available, log on to your Interlibrary Loan & Carolina BLU account and submit your request using the Book, Article, or Dissertation/Thesis form with as complete a citation as possible.

 How long does it take?

-Plan ahead when requesting materials.
-While we try to fill your request as quickly as possible, please remember it will take some time.
-Requests filled by Duke or NC State libraries usually take two to four working days.
+Requests filled by Duke, NC State, or NCCU libraries usually arrive in two to four working days.
 Materials from other libraries may take longer, up to two or three weeks or more.
 Allow more time for unusual or specialized materials.
-Please enter a specific date on the “Not Wanter After” line on the borrowing request form.
+Please enter a specific date on the “Not Wanted After” line on the borrowing request form.

 How much will it cost?